Jyoti Prasad Agarwala

 Jyoti Prasad Agarwala (17 June 1903 – 17 January 1951) was a noted Indian playwright, songwriter, poet, writer and film maker from Assam.
-He was considered as Assamese cultural icon, deeply revered for his creative vision and output and is popularly called the Rupkonwar of Assamese culture.
+He was deeply revered for his creative vision and output and is popularly called the Rupkonwar of Assamese culture.
 In fact, he is regarded as the founder of Assamese cinema for Joymoti (1935).
-His death anniversary (17 January) is observed as Silpi divas (Artists' Day) his honor.
+He was also active as freedom fighter and involved in India's independence movement Quit India Movement.
+His death day anniversary (17 January) is observed as Silpi divas (Artists' Day) his honor.

 Biography

-Jyoti Prasad Agarwala was born on 17 June 1903 to an Agrawal family, to Paramananda Agarwala and Kiranmoyee Devi at Tamulbari Tea Estate.
-His uncles were renowned Assamese poets Chandra Kumar Agarwala and Ananda Chandra Agarwala.
-His forefather, Nabrangram Agarwala, had come to Assam in 1811 from the Marwar region in Rajasthan.
+Jyoti Prasad Agarwala was born on 17 June 1903 to an Agrawal family, to Paramananda Agarwala(1869–1934) and Kiranmoyee Devi(Died in 1933) at Tamulbari Tea Estate.
+His uncles were renowned poets Chandra Kumar Agarwala and Ananda Chandra Agarwala.
+His forefather, Nabrangram Agarwala(1811–1865), had come to Assam in 1811 from the Marwar region in Rajasthan.
 After completing his studies in various schools in Assam and Calcutta, he matriculated in 1921.
 He went to Edinburgh in 1926 to study economics, but returned in 1930 before completing his course.
 On his way back, he spent seven months at the UFA studio in Germany learning film-making.

 After his return to Assam, he continued his activities for Indian independence that had disrupted his studies earlier and in 1932 he was imprisoned for fifteen months.
 He established the Chitraban Studio at the Bholaguri Tea Estate and began filming the movie Joymoti around the end of 1933.
 This was the first film from Assam.

 The film, released in 1935, was based on a play by Laxminath Bezbarua about the heroic Ahom princess Sati Joymoti imprisoned and tortured by a repressive Ahom swargadeo.
 In 1936 he married Devajani Bhuyan.
 In 1941 he participated in the freedom movement, and in 1942, he went underground to escape British repression.
 Toward the end of his life he moved from a romantic to a more radical vision, which was reflected in his works.

 He died of cancer on 17 January 1951 at his residence Poki in Tezpur, Assam, India.